Dave Bolland: Toronto Maple Leafs (2013–2014)

+Florida Panthers (2014–2016)

+Although the Maple Leafs made attempts to resign Bolland, the team was unable to meet his reportedly high contract demands in excess of $5+ million a season, and Bolland subsequently became an unrestricted free agent.

-On July 1, 2014, the Florida Panthers signed Bolland to a five-year, $27.5 million contract.
-Over the next two seasons, Bolland appeared in just 78 of a possible 164 games due to injuries.
+On July 1, 2014, the opening day of free agency, the Florida Panthers signed Bolland to a five-year, $27.5 million contract ($5.5 million annually).
+Over the next two seasons, Bolland appeared in just 78 of a possible 164 games (53 in 2014–15 and 25 in 2015–16) due to injuries.

-On August 25, 2016, the Panthers traded Bolland and Lawson Crouse to the Arizona Coyotes in exchange for a 2017 conditional third-round pick and a 2018 conditional second-round pick.
-However, he never played a game for the club.
-His last official NHL game was December 12, 2015 (as a member of the Panthers) and has yet to play again due to a back injury.
+On August 25, 2016, looking to remove Bolland's contract constraints, the Panthers traded Bolland and recent 11th-overall pick Lawson Crouse to the Arizona Coyotes in exchange for a 2017 conditional third-round pick and a 2018 conditional second-round pick.
+However, the injured Bolland he never played a game for the club.
+Bolland's last official NHL game was December 12, 2015 (while he was still with the Panthers), and in October 2016 his agent acknowledged that he would likely never play again due to a back injury.